njustesen/bot-bowl-submission/README.md

 python competition.py --config competition.yaml
 ```

-When the competition is over, you should see the resutls printed in your terminal.
+When the competition is over, you should see the results printed in your terminal.